AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 >
 >A new local configuration change is pending and ready to be pushed to the server.
 The certificate will be deleted from the **Available certificates** section only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

-The deleted certificate will no longer be available for use.
+The selected certificate is no longer be available for use.

 #### Inherited available certificates {#inherited-avail-certificates}